opendatasoft/ods-documentation/source/sourcing_and_processing_data/realtime.rst

 .. image:: realtime__unique_id--en.png
     :alt: unique ID option in the field dropdown

 In order to set up such a system with the OpenDataSoft platform, the fields that will be used as a unique key must be marked as so.
 In our example, the unique key would be isbn, because the rest of the data is linked to individual books, and these books are identified by the ISBN.
-This can be done in the processing view, in the menu that pops when the cog button is pressed.
+This can be done in the processing view, in the menu that pops when the configuration button is pressed.
 It is possible to set multiple fields as unique keys.
 Then, after saving and publishing, if a new record whose key value is equal to an existing record is pushed, the new record will overwrite the old record.
 In our library case, if your dataset has ``isbn`` as the unique key, and contains these two records.

 .. code-block:: json